 Researchers are trying to cure HCV without pegylated interferon, by using a combination of oral drugs, called direct acting antivirals (DAAs) to suppress viral replication, a strategy that works for treating—but not curing—HIV.

-Early evidence of the possibility of curing HCV without pegylated interferon and ribavirin was reported at a conference in April 2011, when four of ten people were cured after six months of treatment with two DAAs.
+Evidence of the possibility of curing HCV without pegylated interferon and ribavirin was reported at a conference in April 2013, when 100% of trial participants were cured after six months of treatment with two DAAs.
 Clinical trials are exploring drug combinations and treatment strategies to increase SVR rates, with and without pegylated interferon and ribavirin.